petk/php-build-system/docs/autotools.md

 gcc -o out hello_world.c
 ```

-### 1.3.
+### 2.3.
 AC_RUN_IFELSE

-This will compile, link and also run the program and check if the return code is
+This will compile, link and also run the program to check if the return code is
 0.

 Issue with `AC_RUN_IFELSE` is when doing so called cross-compilation.
 That is
 bulding C software on one platform with purpose of running it on some other
 platform.
 In this case the program cannot be run and we cannot be sure of if it
-running successfully or not.
+is running successfully or not.

 ```m4
 AC_RUN_IFELSE([AC_LANG_PROGRAM([[#include <stdio.h>]],